natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-20-every-man-a-king.md

 description: Wu Tingfang shares a compelling perspective on the title of the American president, advocating for a change to "Emperor" to elevate the position and reflect its true significance.
 emoji: 👑
 tags:
-  - 🇺🇸 United States
+  - ⚖️ Law
+  - ⚖️ Ethics
+  - 🌍 Culture
+  - 📝 Writing
-  - 🇨🇳 China
+  - 🚂 Railroads
 haiku: |
   Titles and power,
   President to Emperor,